Walking together is one of the best ways to build your bond with your dog.

 The goal is for the leash to be comfortable for you so that you can connect gently with your dog without saying a word.
 This approach gives your dog the freedom to ‘choose’ to walk beside you when asked, and to ‘go sniff’ when allowed.

-We are constantly posting new videos so make sure to subscribe to our YouTube Channel and ring the bell for the videos that you like!
+- Click here to subscribe to our YouTube Channel for training tips and techniques.
+Be sure to ring the bell for the videos that you like!